math-comp/math-comp/etc/ANNOUNCE-github.md

 change is applied or a patch is proposed.

-The organization hosts a [wiki](https://github.com/math-comp/math-comp/wiki) for exchanging tips and tricks, gotchas, good practices, etc:
+The organization hosts a [wiki](https://github.com/math-comp/math-comp/wiki) for exchanging tips and tricks, gotchas, good practices, etc.

 The ssreflect [mailing list](https://sympa.inria.fr/sympa/info/ssreflect) shall serve as the privileged communication channel between the organization members.